 We are nearing completion with only a few more pieces to install.
 The low battery warning LED is next.
 At it’s heart is the LM393 voltage comparator, which compares two voltages and switches an output to either 5v or GND depending on which input voltage is higher.
 The function is explained in detail on the Low Battery Warning Circuit tutorial.

-In this application we need a way of knowing the lithium battery is close to being depleted, so we compare the lithium voltage to a stable voltage.
+We need a way of knowing the lithium battery is close to being depleted, so we compare the lithium voltage to a stable voltage.

 This image shows the discharge curve of a lithium battery.
 When it reaches 3.6v it’s at about 20% capacity, so that’s a good voltage for a warning light.
 For this circuit to work, we need to generate a stable 3.6v so we have something to compare against the battery voltage.
-There are many ways of doing this, and in this situation I perfer a buck converter.
+There are many ways of doing this, and in this situation I used a buck converter.

 The buck converter is glued into place and the 5v and ground wires are soldered to the inputs.
 The variable resistor is adjusted until the output reaches 3.6v, or whatever you prefer your low battery warning voltage to be.
 The LM393 is then set on top of the buck converter to prepare for soldering.
 If you look at the 4th pic, you can see it glued into place.

 I made a few changes to the low battery circuit.
 The LED now lights when the Pi is off and the charger is connected, giving an indication of charge status.
-Check out the changes here.

 Plugged in and fully charged